 4. Place some tape at one end of the yarn or string to make it easy for threading.

-There’s no need to leave out the little ones either.
-While we were busy making our necklaces, Theo practiced those fine motor skills of his by putting pasta on pipe cleaners.
+- There’s no need to leave out the little ones.
+While we were busy making our necklaces, Theo practiced those fine motor skills of his by putting pasta on pipe cleaners instead of string.

 - This craft would be perfect for just one child, but also easy to produce in mass for a large group of children~ a project for your child’s class or playgroup activity.
 When doing the activity with large groups, I find it helpful to place each individual child’s materials in his/her own small baggie.

 Be sure not to miss our other crafts for kids!